xpnteam/xpnet/README.md

 3. Create a new plugin project.
 ```
-dotnet new xpnetplugin -n YourPluginName
+dotnet new xpnetplugin -n <Your-Plugin-Name>
 ```

 That will leave you with a new project (a .csproj file) and a single C# code file with a